MayoCalc / Blog / Finance

 The Bottom Line

-The best strategy depends on your personality and situation.
-If you're disciplined, the avalanche method plus consistent extra payments saves the most.
-If you need motivation, the snowball method works.
+Which strategy works best depends on you.
+If you're disciplined and math-motivated, avalanche plus extra payments saves the most money.
+If you need quick wins to stay on track, snowball works.
 Either way, every extra dollar you put toward principal today saves you interest tomorrow.

 Calculate Your Payoff Plan